Critical Asian Studies

+Critical Asian Studies is a quarterly peer-reviewed academic journal covering research in Asian studies.
+It is published by Routlegde and the editor-in-chief is Robert J. Shepherd (George Washington University).

+History

-Critical Asian Studies is a quarterly peer-reviewed academic journal covering research for understanding the Asia and Pacific regions, the world, and ourselves.
-It was articulated in 1967 by Committee of Concerned Asian Scholars, a group that coalesced around young scholarly opposition to US involvement in the Vietnam War.
-From 1968 until 2001 it was published under the name of Bulletin of Concerned Asian Scholars in Asian studies.
+The journal was conceived in 1967 by the Committee of Concerned Asian Scholars, a group that coalesced around young scholarly opposition to United States involvement in the Vietnam War.
+From 1968 until 2001 it was published under the name of Bulletin of Concerned Asian Scholars.
 In the estimation of Fabio Lanza, the journal was at its inception "radical, vibrant, at times excessive, and always politically minded.

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 3.053.
-The editor-in-chief is Robert J Shepherd (George Washington University).

 Abstracting and indexing

 The journal is abstracted and indexed in: